OCHA-DAP/hdx-scraper-climada/README.md

 The event date are supplied as a float which needs to be coerced to an int to convert to a date.
 Multiple events are recorded on each date, possibly representing hourly figures.

-### River flood - not published

-Runtime for river-flood is about 75 minutes for 46MB (single model)

-### Relative cropyield - not published

 ## Analysis

 The Jupyter Notebook `data_explorer_notebook.ipynb` is used to check datasets "manually".
 The Excel spreadsheet `2024-01-27-pivot-table-haiti-admin1-crop_production.xlsx` demonstrates the use of PivotTables to convert data from a "narrow" format where there is a single indicator column potentially containing multiple indicator values for different attribute selections in the same set (i.e. `crop_production.whe.noirr.USD` and `crop_production.soy.noirr.USD`)